eline-91/BrazilDam/README.md

 - Landsat download directory: the default set directory is "/home/user/landsat"

 - After the download is complete or in case the user already have downlaoded data, the function untars the files Enter the data folder to save the untar files.
-Here please enter the dataDir from the 'Main.R' script.
+Here please enter the dataDir from the 'Main.R' script ('/home/../git/BrazilDam/data').

 Step 3
 Once the data is procured we will begin the analysis for which user has to move back to 'Main.R' and run rest of the script.